Internal Access

 Active Planning

-The founder is currently planning Cioré's social media presence and looking to strengthen visibility, consistency, and contributor awareness as public-facing activity grows.
+The founder is planning Cioré's social media presence and looking to strengthen visibility, consistency, and contributor awareness as public-facing activity grows.

 Content planning, platform strategy, post ideas, brand voice refinement, scheduling support, light design support